2019–20 Washington State Cougars women's basketball team

 The 2019–20 Washington State Cougars women's basketball team represent Washington State University during the 2019–20 NCAA Division I women's basketball season.
-The Cougars, led by second year head coach Kamie Ethridge, play their home games at the Beasley Coliseum and are members of the Pac-12 Conference.
+The Cougars, led by second-year head coach Kamie Ethridge, played their home games at the Beasley Coliseum and were members of the Pac-12 Conference.

 Previous season

-The 2018-2019 edition of the WSU Courgars women's basketball team finished with a record of 9 wins and 21 losses.
-The Cougars finished Pac-12 Conference play with a record of 4 wins and 14 losses.
-This resulted in a 10th place finish in the regular season conference standings.
-In the 2019 Pac-12 Conference women's basketball tournament the cougars were defeated by the Cal Bears in the tournament's first round.
+The 2018–2019 edition of the WSU Cougars women's basketball team finished with a record of nine wins and 21 losses.
+The Cougars finished Pac-12 Conference play with a record of four wins and 14 losses.
+This resulted in a 10th-place finish in the regular season conference standings.
+In the 2019 Pac-12 Conference women's basketball tournament, the Cougars were defeated by the Cal Bears in the tournament's first round.